 If you’re using a regular hard drive and not an SSD, you might be able to restore your files using Ubuntu Live CD.
 There’s a chance your file isn’t physically deleted from the hard drive, and you might be able to restore it if you don’t overwrite its sector on the hard drive.
 To ensure that, turn off your PC and don’t install or download any additional software.

-There are many other tools that can help you restore accidentally deleted files.
-Some of these tools offer a free trial, while others are completely free.
+Many other tools can help you restore accidentally deleted files.
+Some of these tools offer a free trial, while others are free.
 We also have to mention that some tools might be more effective than others, so you might want to try using two or more tools to restore your files.
-We already wrote about the top 10 file recovery apps for Windows so feel free to try any of them.
+We already wrote about the best file recovery apps, so feel free to try any of them.

-To increase the chance of file recovery, be sure to download these tools on a different PC and install them to the USB flash drive.
-Not all applications can work from a USB flash drive, so be sure to choose ones that support portable instillation.
+To increase the chance of file recovery, download these tools on a different PC and install them on the USB flash drive.
+Not all applications can work from a USB flash drive, so choose ones that support portable installation.

-Recovering accidentally deleted files isn’t as hard as you think, and you might be able to do it by using one of our solutions.
-To reduce the chance for file loss in the future, be sure to use File History or Backup and Restore features and back up your files frequently.
+Recovering accidentally deleted files isn’t as complicated as you think, and you might be able to do it using one of our solutions.
+To reduce the chance of file loss in the future, be sure to use File History or Backup and Restore features and back up your files frequently.